The Lives of a Cell: Notes of a Biology Watcher: Summary

 Astronauts must be decontaminated before they are allowed to interact on Earth.
-Thomas states that this is an act of “human chauvinism.”
+Thomas states that this is an act of "human chauvinism."
 Most organisms on Earth are symbiotic or, if harmful, have both adapted to warn the other.
-All organisms on Earth are interdependent and a stray virus or bacteria from the moon will not be adapted to harm us since it is not part of this connection.
+All organisms on Earth are interdependent and a stray virus or bacteria from the Moon will not be adapted to harm lifeforms on Earth since it is not part of this connection.
 Bacteria are interconnected to the point where some cannot survive without others and some even live within others.
 We must recognize how interconnected even the smallest organisms are on Earth; especially if we must interact with life outside our planet.